learn-co-students/react-async-gif-search-lab-online-web-sp-000/README.md

 `https://api.giphy.com/v1/gifs/search?q=YOUR QUERY HERE&api_key=dc6zaTOxFJmzC&rating=g`

-While the above API key _may_ work, we recommend creating your own API key by following the [nstructions on Giphy's developer site][create_key].
+While the above API key _may_ work, we recommend creating your own API key by following the [instructions on Giphy's developer site][create_key].
 Creating a key is free and only requires an account.
 Using your own key will prevent any potential rate limiting if other students are also working on this lesson.